Tonzium/GNN_WAVI_image_classifier/README.md

-# Enhanced Data Augmentation Techniques for Improved Deep Learning Classification in Wafer Automatic Visual Inspection (WAVI)
+# Enhanced Data Augmentation Techniques for Improved Deep Learning Classification in Wafer Automated Visual Inspection (WAVI)

 ## Overview
 This repository contains a Python-based solution designed to address the challenge of limited labeled data in the context of Wafer Automatic Visual Inspection (WAVI).